Art and Memory at the Border: Historical practice and the creative arts

 “Creative Interruptions,”a multi-arts project in Preetnagar, Punjab, India and in London, UK (2016-9) was funded by an Arts and Humanities Research Council research grant (UK) that was held jointly at five UK universities in partnership with a range of organisations.
 The overall project was located in the UK, Palestine and India, but the project strand led by Churnjeet Mahn (University of Strathclyde, Glasgow, Scotland), with Dr. Murphy as team member, worked with local organizations in Punjab.
 The project sought to explore how research and practice can be enhanced through collaboration, and how the creative arts can enhance and influence heritage management.
 The main location of the project was Preet Nagar, a site founded in the 1930s by a modern Punjabi language author Gurbakhsh Singh as an intentional arts community; in this, it intersects with Dr. Murphy’s current monograph project on modern Punjabi literature.
 A set of artist’s residencies took place in Fall 2018 in Preet Nagar that resulted in an exhibition, the “Preet Nagar Mela,” in February 2019 at Preet Nagar and June 2019 at the British Film Institute in London, UK.

-An exhibition of documentation of these projects is on view on the first floor of I.K.
+An exhibition of documentation of these projects was on view on the first floor of I.K.
 Barber Learning Centre at UBC in September 2019.

 From the exhibition at the British Film Institute, London, in June 2019: